This fast-paced poker variant puts you against the dealer using just three cards per hand, and the basics of 3 Card Poker are easy to learn.

 The most important consideration is your hand selection.
 You can play any hand, but sticking to certain holdings reduces the house edge to just 2.37%.

-There’s no 3 Card Poker “cheat sheet” like you’d see for blackjack.
+There’s no 3 Card Poker “cheat sheet” like you’d see for Blackjack.
 However, the optimal strategy suggests folding anything lower than Q♣6♥4♠.

 Bet Sizing